alexkemp9/Copy-From-Android-Phone/README.md

       2,099,899 100%    3.15MB/s    0:00:00 (xfr#92, to-chk=0/97)
 ```

-4. (the phone is auto-unmounted after transfers complete, so the phone can now be detached.
+4. (the phone is auto-unmounted after transfers complete, so the phone can now be detached)